BernardDev/BernardDev/README.md

 I'm a frontend developer from the Netherlands.
 With a design background, I specialize in transforming ideas into user-friendly websites and mobile apps.

-I spent two years at a digital agency in Amsterdam.
-Here I worked on on projects with a positive impact, very custom solutions building upon a headless Drupal setup in React and React Native.
+I spent two years at a Digital Agency in Amsterdam.
+Here I worked on projects with a positive impact, very custom solutions building upon a headless Drupal setup in React and React Native.

-For about a year I've taken the roles as sole frontend developer at a small SAAS company focusing on advanced incentive marketing techonlogies.
+For about a year I've taken the roles as sole frontend developer at a small SAAS company focusing on advanced incentive marketing technologies.
 Currently I'm deep into the development of a whitelabel loyalty app.
-Now creating content management system that intergrates our dashboard to the app.
+Now creating content management system that integrates our dashboard to the app.

 - 📫 How to reach me: [bernard.devworks@gmail.com];
 - 📝 This is my [resume](https://issuu.com/bwittgen/docs/2023_resume_bernardwittgen_v4)